VNG-Realisatie/authorization-decision-log/specifications.md

 #### Request {#spec-request}
 The `request` field is an object that represents the input to the decision.
 This field **MUST** be in [[AuthZen]] format as defined for the given request type.

 Portions of the request **MAY** be omitted for privacy reasons.
 If information is omitted, this omission **SHOULD** be documented or indicated in the log record.
-If the omitted information was used by the Policy Decision Point then full accountability can no longer be provided.
+If the omitted information was used by the Policy Decision Point, then full accountability can no longer be provided.

 #### Response {#spec-response}
 The `response` field is an object that represents the output of the decision.
 This field **MUST** be in [[AuthZen]] format as defined for the given request type.